exercism/v3/languages/java/exercises/concept/strings/.docs/introduction.md

-A `string` in Java is an object that represents immutable text as a sequence of Unicode characters (letters, digits, punctuation, etc.).
-Double quotes are used to define a `string` instance:
+A `String` in Java is an object that represents immutable text as a sequence of Unicode characters (letters, digits, punctuation, etc.).
+Double quotes are used to define a `String` instance:

 ```java
 String fruit = "Apple";